-Shondaland’s debuted on Netflix last year, it arrived just in time to salvage what was left of 2020.
-Based on Bridgerton Julia Quinn’s bestselling novel , the Regency romance follows a young couple of schemers who agree to fake date — only to find themselves falling in love for real.
-If you, like The Duke and I millions of other fans, just can't get enough of Netflix's new series, these books like will help fill the entertainment void that follows your marathon-watching session.
+Shondaland’s debuted on Netflix in 2020, it took the world by storm, quickly becoming Netflix’s most-watched show of all time.
+Now, the series is back for Bridgerton a second season on March 25, and it’s poised to once again dominate the ratings, winning viewers over with its intoxicating blend of fanciful aesthetics and soap opera-worthy drama.
+Based on Julia Quinn’s bestselling novel , this season’s romance follows eldest son Anthony Bridgerton as he squares off against his fiancée’s abhorrent sister, who hates Anthony almost as much as he hates her.
+If you, like The Viscount Who Loved Me millions of other fans, just can't get enough of Netflix's new series, these books like will help fill the entertainment void that follows your marathon-watching session.
 Bridgerton Bridgerton may be set in the 1800s, but fans aren't flocking to the series for historical fiction alone.
-Daphne and Simon’s manufactured attachment looks a lot like the fake-dating trope popular in contemporary romance, and their families’ constant meddling will be all-too-familiar to fans of the genre.
-Plus, one of Bridgerton’s biggest selling points — the cast's ethnic diversity — is also common in the show’s literary counterparts: There are plenty of historical romance novels focusing on characters of color.
+Daphne and Simon’s manufactured attachment in Season 1 looked a lot like the fake-dating trope popular in contemporary romance, and Anthony’s enemies-to-lovers attachment in Season 2 will be all-too-familiar to fans of the genre.
+Plus, one of Bridgerton’s biggest selling points — the cast's ethnic diversity — is also common in the show’s literary counterparts, as there are plenty of historical romance novels focusing on characters of color.

 That’s all to say, if you’re a fan